apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Some spots on Mars could have the potential to support life: Study**
+**How to watch the Orionid meteor shower, debris from Halley’s comet**

-You can read more about it [here](https://www.newsnationnow.com/space/some-spots-on-mars-could-support-life/).
+You can read more about it [here](https://www.cnn.com/2024/10/20/science/orionids-meteor-shower-october/index.html).

 ## Requirements
 - Python 3.8